 Forbearance should not be a way to put off repayment.
-It is not a long-term strategy to make loan repayment more affordable.
-It should be only the solution to some emergency.
+It is not a long-term strategy to make loan repayment more affordable and should be only the solution to some emergency.

 There are two types of forbearance for former students and their student loans:

 - The first is discretionary or general forbearance.
 It is available to just about anyone with any kind of financial hardship.
 It should be a last resort.